kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

   var = np.linspace(-1,1,100)
   y = -var**2 + 1

-Clustering into bins of a one-dimensional vector will be performed based on ``var``.

 Which can be seen below:

 .. image:: ../images/tutorial-clustering-original-data-set.png
   :width: 350
   :align: center

+Let's start with clustering the data set according to bins of a single vector.
+This clustering will be performed based on ``var``.

 Cluster into variable bins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^